 Only Four Categories of Temporary Need Allowed

-Showing a temporary need is difficult in the sense that it must fit into one of four categories specified by the Department of Labor (DOL) and the United States Citizenship and Immigration Services (USCIS):
+Showing a temporary need is difficult in the sense that it must fit into one of four categories.
+These categories are specified by the Department of Labor (DOL) and the United States Citizenship and Immigration Services (USCIS):

 1. One-Time Occurrence